jagprog5/dev-guide/behavioral.md

 ## Team Cohesion

-If the left hand doesn't know what the right hand is doing, then that's not good.
+If the left hand doesn't know what the right hand is doing then that's not good.
 There should be an effort to maintain inter- and intra-team cohesion.
 Especially for remote or hybrid work; although productivity on an individual scale increases, team cohesions can suffer if it's not executed correctly.